 It is natural to want to discuss your accident, but you should avoid this if you plan on suing.
 Discussing your potential case in conversation, on the phone, or online in social forums is potentially harmful to the mediation and lawsuit process.
 Inevitably stories and attitudes change every time a story is told and insurance companies will use every variation to reduce their liability.
 If you need to talk, speak with a Tampa auto accident lawyer.

-Signing Away Your Rights
+Don’t Sign Away Your Rights

-Always read everything you sign, and sign nothing without a Tampa auto accident lawyer present.
+Always read everything you sign, and sign nothing without an auto accident lawyer present.
 Insurance adjusters will likely approach you after an accident and make a generous-sounding settlement offer, but vet the offer with an attorney before agreeing to it.
 The fact is, you do not know the extent of your injuries or total damages for some time after an accident.
 Wait and don’t sign.

-Insurance companies will hire surveillance to follow you, and they will know when you lie.
+Insurance companies may hire surveillance to follow you, and they will know when you lie.
 Do not try to get more out of a settlement by exaggerating your claims because it only hurts your case in the end.

-Waiting Too Long To File
+Don’t Wait Too Long To File

 While every state varies on their regulations for filing a personal injury claim, most allow only a certain number of years to file.
 Some instances change this timeline, however.
 For example, the clock doesn’t start for minors until they turn 18.
-Contact an auto accident lawyer in Tampa to find out what the statute of limitations is for your case.
+Contact us to find out what the statute of limitations is for your case.

 Insurance companies do not want to pay you money, and they will probably hire investigators to follow you and poke holes in your claim.
 The best way around this is to be honest and have legal representation.